anetczuk/cpp-memory-performance/doc/rpi3/GCC.md

 ![Performance of std::vector](gcc/plot_cllist_mp.png "Performance of linked list")

 Performance chart and observations are similar to *multi-threaded linked list* experiment.
-Timing difference is very hard to notice.
+Timing difference is hard to notice.

+## Conclusions

+1. std::vector performs the same as raw array
+2. there is no difference between *L1* and *L2* cache
+3. there is no difference between results of multi-threaded and multi-processed benchmarks
+4. there is no difference between results of single-threaded, multi-threaded and multi-processed benchmarks of randomized linked list